Samsar4/CompTIA-Security-SY0-501-Study-Guide/README.md

 * Bring the system back online; how far back does data go?

 > 🛑 *Recovery priorities help define what needs to be addressed to maintain business continuity.*

+### Maximum Tolerable Downtime (MTD):
+* The maximum tolerable downtime (MTD) indicates how long an asset may be down or offline without seriously impacting the organization.

 ## Calculating uptime and availability
 * Expressed as a percentage over time